kactlabs/code-vectra/README.md

 - Use the case-sensitive checkbox for exact matches
 - Click on any code line to copy it to clipboard
 - Use `Ctrl/Cmd + K` to quickly focus the search input
+- **Click on file paths** in search results to view the complete file
+- In file viewer:
+  - Click line numbers to copy individual lines
+  - Use "Copy All" to copy the entire file
+  - Use "Download" to save the file locally
+  - Press `Escape` to go back to search results

 ## Supported File Types